edverma/git-smart-squash/README.md

 # Git Smart Squash

-Transform your messy commit history into clean, logical commits that reviewers will love!
+Transform your messy commit history into clean, logical commits that reviewers will love

 ## Why Use Git Smart Squash?